 By Mugdha Singh Jun.
 18, 2019

-When my five-year-old niece confused India with South Africa while watching a World Cup match recently, I realised that none of us are born with a sense of nationalism.
+When my five-year-old niece confused India with South Africa while watching a cricket match, I realised that none of us are born with a sense of nationalism.
 Instead, it is something that is taught to us, piece by piece, line by line, until it becomes a part of our identity.

-Afew days ago, while we were watching the final overs of the India vs South Africa World Cup match, my five-year-old niece sensed the excitement in the room and wanted in.
+During the cricket World Cup last year, while we were watching the final overs of the India vs South Africa match, my five-year-old niece sensed the excitement in the room and wanted in.
 “Maasi, who is winning?” she asked me and without giving my answer too much thought, I instantly replied, “India.”
 What I hadn’t bargained for was her follow-up question, “You mean the ones wearing green?”
 Before I could respond, she started cheering for the men in green, until I had to clarify that our team was the one in blue.
 And in a matter of seconds, my niece dutifully changed sides for her cheerleading duties.

 At that moment, a realisation – long overdue, perhaps – dawned on me: None of us are born with a sense of nationalism.
 Instead, it is something that is taught to us, piece by piece, line by line, until it becomes a part of our identity.
 My niece’s query revealed that the kind of nationalism we want our future generations to imbibe depends completely on us.
 It’s one of those unspoken, unacknowledged responsibilities that lie squarely on the shoulders of all adults.